rpaluvee/tmdb-api/README.md

 ## Scope

-The purpose of this library is to provide its user with the ability to easily use the features provided by the TMDb Web API in Java.
+The purpose of this library is to provide its user with the ability to easily use the features provided by the TMDb API.
 All of the supported features are described under the Features section.
 To view all the features available in the TMDb API, you should head over to the [TMDb API overview](https://www.themoviedb.org/documentation/api)